 Arts Management MA - 2020 Entry

-This programme is designed to develop the core skills and knowledge that are required by managers in the arts and cultural sector.
-It will enable graduates to develop an understanding of the environment within which cultural and creative organisations operate and identify the issues that influence them.
+This degree is designed to develop the core skills and knowledge often required by managers in the arts and cultural sector.
+We aim to enable you to develop an understanding of the environment within which cultural and creative organisations operate and identify the issues that influence them.

 - Research Theory and Methods